 The United Nations recognizes the importance of the rights to peaceful assembly and of association to the full enjoyment of civil and political rights, and economic, social and cultural rights.
 This mandate was created to:

 - Gather and share information about global, regional and local trends and issues relating to peaceful assembly and association

 - Make recommendations on how to ensure the promotion and protection of these rights

 - Report on violations, as well as discrimination, threats or use of violence, harassment, persecution, intimidation or reprisals directed at persons exercising these rights

 In October 2010, the Human Rights Council adopted resolution 15/21 establishing the mandate of the Special Rapporteur on the rights to freedom of peaceful assembly and of association for an initial period of three years.

-The Council extended the mandate of the Special Rapporteur a first time in September 2013 (resolution 24/5) and June 2016 (resolution 32/32).
+The Council extended the mandate of the Special Rapporteur a first time in September 2013 (resolution 24/5) and a second time in June 2016 (resolution 32/32).
 The mandate was last renewed in July 2019 (resolution 41/12) for a period of three years.

 The mandate-holder serves for an initial period of three years, renewable once.

 Current mandate holder